abhaymishra24/abhaymishra24/README.md

 - 🤝 Let's connect and work on amazing projects together.

-- 🧑‍🤝‍🧑  Seeking a team or organization where I can grow and enhance my skills.
+- 🧑‍🤝‍🧑  **Seeking a team or organization where I can grow and enhance my skills.**

-- ✍️ I’m currently learning **Data Structure and DBMS concept.**
+- ✍️ I’m currently learning **DSA and DBMS concept.**

-- 💬 Open to work as a **Software Engineer Intern, Data Engineer Intern, or Data Analyst Intern.**
+- 💬 Open to work as a **As an Intern or Full time in position Software Engineer, Data Engineer, or AI Engineer.**

 - 📫 How to reach me **(techabhay06@gmail.com)**